 Megan C. Frost

-Nitric oxide (NO) is a free radical gas that has been shown to have a wide variety of biological functions, including as a potent inhibitor of platelet adhesion and aggregation (the first steps needed for thrombus formation), as a mediator of the inflammatory response, and an inhibitor of smooth muscle cell proliferation, as a neurotransmitter, as a signaling molecule in wound healing and in the migration and proliferation of cells, to name a few.
+Nitric oxide (NO) is a free radical gas that has been shown to have a wide variety of biological functions, including as a potent inhibitor of platelet adhesion and aggregation (the first steps needed for thrombus formation), as a mediator of the inflammatory response, as an inhibitor of smooth muscle cell proliferation, as a neurotransmitter, as a signaling molecule in wound healing and in the migration and proliferation of cells, to name a few.
 The research in our laboratory focuses on understanding the role that nitric oxide (NO) plays in mediating biological response under normal and pathological conditions.
 We have three main research areas that we use to understand the different aspects of this complex problem.

 - Nitric oxide releasing polymers